 This article discusses some of the common file size limitations for PCs, and gives some brief examples.
 This discussion is limited to Microsoft products, and does not include the HPFS file system.
 If you want to skip the technical discussion and just see the bottom-line, there is a table of limits in the Summary.
+This article was written in 2003 and was reviewed in January 2010.
+The contents are still valid as-of 2010.

 Each of these is discussed in detail below.
 In most cases the last two impose the smallest limits.